SunidhiChauhan/Hello-world/README.md

  [![Fork Button](https://help.github.com/assets/images/help/repository/fork_button.jpg)](https://github.com/Hacktoberfest-2018/Hello-world)

-### 3. Add a Program in any Language you like :rabbit2:
+### 3. Add a Program in any programming Language you like :rabbit2:
 Once you have forked the repo, add your program in the language folder in main branch, if there is no language folder, make one, then add into it.
 You can take a look to the [Programming Language List](https://en.wikipedia.org/wiki/List_of_programming_languages) in Wikipedia to create a new one HelloWorld !